This post documents my journey to find a cloud storage provider that is better than Microsoft OneDrive and migrating all my cloud files there.

 Is it really called “Unzip Tool”?
-Or rather archive program?
+Or rather (un-)archive software?
 Anyway, I guess you’re already aware of what I’m referring to.
 Since Mac OS X doesn’t provide the capability of extracting (or creating) certain archive types like rar or 7zip, you’d really need some third-party software for that.

-The real struggle is now: Do I choose the (boring) Unarchiver or the recently discovered Keka with such a cool symbol?
+The real struggle is now: Do I choose the (boring) Unarchiver or the recently discovered Keka with such a cool app icon?

-But wait, there’s more: iZip and UnRarX also seem to deliver the same features!
+But wait, there’s more: iZipand UnRarX (down by now) also seems to deliver the same features!
 Oh well, I’ll probably just stay with the tool which has the better symbol.